When you see something cool, especially on social media or the internet in general, it’s easy to get a case of FOMO or fear of missing out.

 This is a GPU being sold by Canada Computers, and in that green box, they display that there are only two left in stock.

 I believe that every e-commerce business should use this strategy, and it’s really easy to implement, as well.

 All of the big e-commerce platforms like Shopify or Woocommerce have this built into them or it can be quickly added via an app/plugin.

 You don’t want the FTC knocking at your door, so make sure that the inventory levels you display are accurate.

 That means if you have 100 items available, don’t say you have three.

 Did you know that 84% of consumers trust peer recommendations over any other form of referral?

-This is why many businesses are beginning to invest into UGC, or user generated content.
+This is why many businesses are beginning to invest in UGC, or user-generated content.

 These are images that customers submit of them using your product.

 It acts as social proof and a testimonial at the same time.